danRtech/danRtech/README.md

 ## Hi there 👋
-- 🚀 I’m currently working on a web apps development.
-My tech stack: Java Spring Boot, React (Remix + TypeScript), REST apis / GraphQL, PostgreSQL, Spring AI ...
+- 🚀 I’m a web applications developer.
+My current tech stack: Java Spring Boot, React (Remix + TypeScript), REST apis / GraphQL, PostgreSQL, Spring AI, and more.
-- 💬 How to reach me: www.linkedin.com/in/danilru
+- 💬 Here is my LinkedIn where you can find more details or get in touch: www.linkedin.com/in/danilru
 <!--
 **danRtech/danRtech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.